Tomas-Kaiser/docker_tutorial/README.md

   - `cd ..` to go one level up
 - `~` is a home directory so we can use such this command `cd ~`

+#### Manipulating Files and Directories

+- `mkdir` is to make (create) a directory
+- `mv test test1` is to rename a directory from test to test1
+- `touch` is to create a new file
+  - `mv` is also to use as move file to different directory such as `mv file.txt /etc`
+- `rm` is to remove one or more files such as `rm file1.txt file2.txt` etc
+- `rm -r` is to remove a directory and all items in the directory.
+The `-r` stands for recursively

+Notes:

+- when in shell we can remove last whole word with hitting control-w on MacOS

 #### Viewing commands

 `nano text.txt` create/open a file and write some text